 DON’T BE LOUD – This is a place where people go in search of peace and solitude.
 If you need loud music to have fun, you should probably head elsewhere.

 DON’T TAKE SAND – Or shells, stones and pebbles!
 This is one of the few beaches where you may still find a good mix of beautiful pebbles and shells.
 Leave them where they are.
 Not only taking them is disrespectful of the environment, but it’s also forbidden by law and should you be caught with it, you will be given a fine.
-Make sure to read my post about Sardinian sand theft here.
+Make sure to read my post about Sardinian sand theft for a better understanding of the implications.

-ONLY BRING SMALL CHILDREN IF THEY CAN SWIM – Water is immediately deep at this Sardinian beach, so it is not a suitable place if you have small children who can’t swim.
+ONLY BRING SMALL CHILDREN IF THEY CAN SWIM – Water is immediately deep at this Cala Murtas, so it is not a suitable place if you have small children who aren’t confident in the water.
 Either way, make sure to supervise them closely!

 DON’T LEAVE GARBAGE – Small garbage bins are scattered on the access points to the beach and will remind you to separate between plastic, paper, organic waste and glass and tin.
 Dispose of your garbage accordingly, and if you have larger items, bring them home with you.

 QUIRRA CASTLE – One of the lesser known castles in Sardinia, you can easily reach this castle by car following the signs from the beach.
-From the parking lot, it’s another hour walk.
+From the parking lot, it’s another hour walk and entirely uphill on the way there.
 It’s mostly in ruins, but charming nonetheless.
+You need to wear shoes for the walk.

 Further Readings